-In all of our Chemistry Alphabet Books, there are four main parts to each page: (1) the main letter and word, (2) the illustration, (3) the brief definition, and (4) the longer description.
+In all of our alphabet books about chemistry for kids, there are four main parts to each page: (1) the main letter and word, (2) the illustration, (3) the brief definition, and (4) the longer description.
 Each part is aimed to help in different developmental stages of learning how to read.

 1) The Main Letter and Word helps readers: